 Retention varies dramatically by region.
 North America leads with 30.26% D1 retention, while Japan achieves an exceptional 6.4% D30 — nearly double the US rate of 3.72%.
 Latin America shows the lowest retention globally.

 Tailor your engagement strategy to regional behavior.
 Japanese players respond to collection mechanics and deep progression.
 North American players value competitive social features.
 Understanding these nuances — especially during soft launch testing in different markets — directly impacts your global retention performance.
+These regional patterns also shape cloud gaming telco partnerships and B2B2C distribution models, where subscriber engagement varies significantly by geography.

 Strategy 9: Align Acquisition with Retention